 Stroke risk and migraine in women

-Studies show that people with migraine, particularly with aura, have roughly twice the risk of an ischaemic stroke (a stroke caused by a blockage).
+People with migraine, particularly with aura, have roughly twice the risk of an ischaemic stroke (a stroke caused by a clot).
 Because of this link, women who have migraine with aura are advised not to take the combined contraceptive pill.

 Lupus and stroke